glasserc/ethan-wspace/README.rst

 as clean or not-clean.
 The goal is always to make your diffs unambiguous.
 Laudable goal, right?

+ethan-wspace also has one other fancy feature.
+If you are editing some line, and are writing something at the end of it, and have added some spaces, but your cursor is just after those spaces, the spaces aren't considered "trailing" yet.
+They won't be highlit if you are in ``highlight-eol-mode``.
+If you are in ``clean-eol-mode``, and you should save the buffer, the spaces will be cleaned, the buffer will be saved, and the spaces will be re-added for your convenience\
+[1]_.
+Similar behavior exists for newlines-at-end-of-file.

+..
+[1] This may have the surprising behavior that your file appears
+       "clean" even though its contents are not exactly what is on disk.

 My tabs!
 Get your hands off my tabs!
 ====================================